Electra (1962 film)

 Electra (Ηλέκτρα Ilektra) is a 1962 Greek film based on the play Electra, written by Euripides.
-It was directed by Michael Cacoyannis, as the first installment of his "Greek tragedy" trilogy, followed by The Trojan Women in 1971 and Iphigenia in 1977.
-It starred Irene Papas in the lead role as Elektra, and Giannis Fertis as Orestis.
+It was directed by Michael Cacoyannis, serving as the first installment of his "Greek tragedy" trilogy, followed by The Trojan Women in 1971 and Iphigenia in 1977.
+The film starred Irene Papas in the lead role as Elektra and Giannis Fertis as Orestis.

 Plot

-King Agamemnon is murdered by his wife Clytemnestra and her lover and Agememnon's cousin and childhood playmate Aegisthus.
-Of Agamemnon and Clytemnestra's children, Orestes goes into exile and safety while Electra is confined to the palace for some years and then forced to marry a peasant to disgrace her and any children.
+King Agamemnon is murdered by his wife Clytemnestra and her lover, Agamemnon's cousin and childhood playmate, Aegisthus.
+Of Agamemnon and Clytemnestra's children, Orestes goes into exile for safety, while Electra is confined to the palace for some years and then forced to marry a peasant to disgrace her and any children.

 Some years later, Electra seeks revenge with the help of her brother Orestes and their cousin Pylades.
-Orestes and Pylades go to a festival to Bacchus hosted by Aegisthus and, when Aegisthus challenges Orestes to a mock knife fight, Orestes uses the opportunity to kill him.
-Electra invites Clytemnestra to her house on a pretext where, despite Clytemnestra explaining to Electra her reasons for killing her husband and apologising for her actions towards Electra, Electra enables Orestes to stab Clytemnestra to death.
-At the end, the siblings feel remorseful and realise that they will be social outcasts for their action.
+Orestes and Pylades attend a festival to Bacchus hosted by Aegisthus.
+When Aegisthus challenges Orestes to a mock knife fight, Orestes uses the opportunity to kill him.
+Electra invites Clytemnestra to her house under false pretenses.
+Despite Clytemnestra explaining her reasons for killing her husband and apologising for her actions towards Electra, Electra enables Orestes to stab Clytemnestra to death.
+In the end, the siblings feel remorseful and realise that they will be social outcasts for their actions.
 They depart in different directions.